 Air duct systems should be installed in accordance with standards for air conditioning systems, National Fire Protection Association Pamphlet No. 90.
-They should be sized in accordance with ACCA Manual D.
+They should be sized in accordance with ACCA Manual D or whichever is applicable.

-Central Furnaces, when used in connection with cooling units, shall be installed in parallel or on the upstream side of the cooling coil to avoid condensation in the heat exchanger.
-With a parallel flow arrangement, the dampers or other means used to control flow of air shall be adequate to prevent chilled air from entering the Furnace, and if manually operated, must be equipped with means to prevent operation of either unit unless the damper is in full heat or cool position.
+Central furnaces, when used in connection with cooling units, shall be installed in parallel or on the upstream side of the cooling coil to avoid condensation in the heat exchanger.
+With a parallel flow arrangement, the dampers or other means used to control flow of air shall be adequate to prevent chilled air from entering the furnace, and if manually operated, must be equipped with means to prevent operation of either unit unless the damper is in full heat or cool position.

-Flexible connections of nonflammable material may be used for return air and discharge connections to reduce the transmission of vibration.
-Though these units have been specifically designed for quiet, vibration free operation, air ducts can act as sounding boards and could, if poorly installed, result in vibration to the annoyance level.
+On any job, flexible connections of nonflammable material may be used for return air and discharge connections to prevent transmission of vibration.
+Though these units have been specifically designed for quiet, vibration free operation, air ducts can act as sounding boards and could, if poorly installed, amplify the slightest vibration to the annoyance level.

-When the Furnace is located in a utility room adjacent to the living area, the system should be carefully designed with returns to minimize noise transmission through the return air grille.
-Although these Furnaces are designed with large blowers operating at moderate speeds, any blower moving a high volume of air will produce audible noise which could be objectionable when the unit is located very close to a living area.
+When the furnace is located in a utility room adjacent to the living area, the system should be carefully designed with returns to minimize noise transmission through the return air grille.
+Although these furnaces are designed with large blowers operating at moderate speeds, any blower moving a high volume of air will produce audible noise which could be objectionable when the unit is located very close to a living area.
 It is often advisable to route the return air ducts under the floor or through the attic.
 Such design permits the installation of air return remote from the living area (i.e. central hall).

-When the Furnace is installed so that the supply ducts carry air circulated by the Furnace to areas outside the space containing the Furnace, the return air shall also be handled by a duct(s) sealed to the Furnace and terminating outside the space containing the Furnace.
+When the furnace is installed so that the supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled by a duct(s) sealed to the furnace and terminating outside the space containing the furnace.